weathermanbarnes/wxlib/doc/source/plot.rst

 Plot configuration
 ------------------

 Dynlib plots can be customised by a large number of keyword arguments.
+To keep the plot settings systems as flexible as possible, there are several layers of where settings can be set.
+Each of these layers can overwrite settings defined before.

+ #. dynlib defaults
+ #. dynlib predefined sets of configuration (currently only one, also called ``default``)
+ #.
+Potential settings imported from a user-defined settings script
+ #.
+Overrides within a script using dynlib
+ #.
+Overrides for a specific plot within a script

+For both user-defined settings scripts and script-global settings the mechanism is as follows:

+>>> from dynlib.plotsettings import pconf, pconfl
+>>> pconf['500','z','scale'] = [5000,5500]

+The first two parts of the key ``'500'`` and ``'z'`` designate the vertical level and the variable name, respectively.
+They can both be ``None`` to set the configuration key for all variables and/ or all vertical levels, respectively.

+The two plot settings objects ``pconf`` and ``pconfl`` define the defaults for filled contours and contour/line plots, respectively.

+Finally, to override the the plot configuration for a specific plot, add the configuration key to the argument list, for example like:

+>>> from dynlib.figures import map
+>>> map(dat, grid, scale=[5000, 5500])

-Here is a comprehensive list of accepted arguments:
+Comprehensive list of accepted configuration keys
+"""""""""""""""""""""""""""""""""""""""""""""""""

 =============================== ======= ======= ======================= ======================= =======================
 Name                            Line    Fill    Type                    Default                 Description